Fabio-Ottaviani-Dev/Fabio-Ottaviani-Dev/README.md

 I have been an Open Source user and lover since 1999.<br />
 In my spare time, I'm trying to learn how to hang ten on my longboard.<br />

-- 🔭 I’m currently working on prototyping an api frontend in Vuejs
+- 🔭 I’m currently working on prototyping an Api frontend with Vuejs
 - 🌱 I’m currently learning Vuejs

 <!--